Dating Rock Art

 observation site(year):

-plausibility of ancient eclipses at a given observation site.
+to check the plausibility of ancient eclipses at a given observation

 Applications